 OrOHC's Board Members are responsible for facilitating the coalition's decision making, networking, and finances.
 They are also chairs for OrOHC's committees and help plan yearly events.
 Each board member brings their unique talents and experiences to the coalition.
 Get to know them in their bios below.

-Gary Allen has been part of the OrOHC board since April 2012 and currently serves as the Board Chair.
+Gary Allen, DMD, MS has been part of the OrOHC board since April 2012 and currently serves as the Board Chair.
 He is the Dental Director at Advantage Dental; his primary responsibilities are to represent the Advantage oral health delivery model and philosophy of care at state and local meetings, to perform case reviews, and to develop and implement evidence-based practice guidelines.
-In addition, he also works as the a dental consultant to PacificSource Health Plans.
+In addition, he also works as a dental consultant to PacificSource Health Plans.
 Prior to these jobs, he worked as Dental Director at Willamette Dental and had been in the Army Dental Corps for 26 years, retiring as a Colonel and Commander of the North Atlantic Regional Dental Command.
 A few of Gary's many contributions to OrOHC include chairing OrOHC's Geriatrics Committee, serving on the Conference Planning Committee, and moderating the last few OrOHC conferences and summits.

 Gary has two daughters and two grandsons that he enjoys watching Duck sports with.
 Since he was introduced to good tasting beer while living in Germany, his quest is to sample a pint from every microbrewery in Oregon to find his favorite.

-Bruce Austin has been involved with OrOHC since March 2015.
+Bruce Austin, DMD has been involved with OrOHC since March 2015.
 He brings 30 years of clinical dentistry experience, his passion for public health, and his connections with Oregon Health Authority to the Board.
 After spending a year working for Capitol Dental Care, first as a clinical dentist and then as their dental director for community dentistry, Bruce recently became the Oregon Statewide Dental Director in February 2015.

 Bruce's hobbies include running marathons, wood carving and sculpture, cooking, and spending time with his wonderful wife, Mary, and step-kids, Peter and Talia.

-Lisa Bozzetti is the Dental Director at Virginia Garcia Memorial Health Centers, which serve Washington and Yamhill Counties.
+Lisa Bozzetti, DDS is the Dental Director at Virginia Garcia Memorial Health Centers, which serve Washington and Yamhill Counties.
 She supervises dentists, hygienists, and dental managers.
 She also works as a dentist one day a well.
 Her other responsibilities include working with the executive team in the expansion, planning, and oversight of Virginia Garcia's dental programs; coordinating rotations with the OHSU School of Dentistry and Pacific University dental hygiene students; and fostering external partnerships.
 Though Lisa's job is always changing and busy, she loves helping people receive quality and culturally sensitive dental care in their clinics as well as working with college students.

 Lisa began her involvement with OrOHC's Early Childhood Caries Prevention Committee in 2008 and became a member of the board in the summer of 2010.
 Since Lisa is a practicing dentist and works in a community health center setting, she provides a strong public health background for the board.
 One of Lisa's proudest moments was when she suggested to invite Eli Schwarz to one of the OrOHC board meetings in 2011.
 At the time, Eli was new to Portland and OHSU, but his support of the organization and crafting of DentaQuest grants has proved invaluable.